 We are required to pledge eligible mortgage notes in an amount at least equal to the outstanding balance of our secured debt.
-The following table summarizes our loans outstanding as collateral pledged to secure our collateral trust bonds, Clean Renewable Energy Bonds, notes payable to Farmer Mac and notes payable under the Guaranteed Underwriter Program of the USDA ("Guaranteed Underwriter Program") and the amount of the corresponding debt outstanding as of May 31, 2019 and 2018.
+The following table summarizes our loans outstanding as collateral pledged to secure our collateral trust bonds, Clean Renewable Energy Bonds, notes payable to Farmer Mac and notes payable under USDA's Guaranteed Underwriter Program ("Guaranteed Underwriter Program") and the amount of the corresponding debt outstanding as of May 31, 2020 and 2019.
 See "Note 6-Short-Term Borrowings" and "Note 7-Long-Term Debt" for information on our borrowings.